Fakiha-soha/Passenger_ML_Algo/README.md

-This project compares the performance of various classification algorithms — including Random Forest, Decision Tree, Logistic Regression, and a Neural Network — on a credit card fraud detection dataset comprising over 1.2 million transactions and 23 features.
-The goal is to evaluate and contrast the effectiveness of these models in detecting fraudulent activities within highly imbalanced data.
+This project compares the performance of various classification algorithms — including Random Forest, Decision Tree, Logistic Regression, and a Neural Network — on a airline customers satisfaction detection dataset comprising over 103k consumers and 24 features.
+The goal is to evaluate and contrast the effectiveness of these models.

 **Key Features:**
 - Dataset: 1.2M+ rows, 23 features (including class imbalance typical of fraud detection)